kirilenkobm/SSP/README.md

 - each input number also should not exceed the uint64_t capacity

 - the most regrettable restriction - input array sum also should not exceed the uint64_t capacity due to the algorithm design

+- requested sum cannot be smaller than the smallest element of array

+- also, the target should not be bigger than he overall sum of input array

 Master script SSP.py and C code don't require any external libraries.
 Libraries required to call "generate_input.py" and "perf_tests.ipynb", are listed in the requirements.txt file.